-- Curbside Flex Zones may replace on-street parking lanes within T4, T5, and SD-W Transect Zones.
+- 1. Curbside Flex Zones may replace on-street parking lanes within T4, T5, and SD-W Transect Zones.
 The Curbside Flex Zones can vary along the length of the curb and/ or throughout the time of day or year.
-Permitted zones may include: parking, transit stops, rideshare passenger pick-up/ drop-off, delivery, vendors, and sharedmobility stations. - 2.
+Permitted zones may include: parking, transit stops, rideshare passenger pick-up/drop-off, delivery, vendors, parklets, outdoor seating/dining space, and shared-mobility stations. - 2.
 On-street parking lanes/ Curbside Flex Zones shall not be closer than 25 feet to intersections measured from the curb line.